Last Updated November, 2021

 In April, it changes and gets warmer and warmer.
 Parks and gardens get covered with a green carpet of young grass, and the air is saturated with floral aromas.
 Temperatures rise in early April when the sun lingers in the sky longer and longer.
 Although it starts raining more often this month.

-With the beginning of May, truly luxurious weather starts to reign in Kyiv.
+At the beginning of May, truly luxurious weather starts to reign in Kyiv.
 The air warms up to 20C (68F), the city is very sunny and feels amazing.
 Even small precipitation does not spoil the mood, on the contrary, after a light rain, a subtle pleasant aroma fills the air.

 What to do: Spring in Kyiv is time for endless walks around the city, riverboat tours, different excursions, biking, rollerblading, and parks explorations.